jaketon121/Reading-Project/Own the Day, Own Your Life - Aubrey Marcus.md

 reduce the fat or cellulite there, to the exclusion of most of their body-moving muscles.
 Unfortunately, fat loss doesn’t work that way, so they get frustrated with the results, and working out begins to feel like a waste.

+# Truth
+The truth is that we are all attracted to healthy bodies.
+So we’re gonna make sure you look sexy, by focusing on building a healthy body that is going to enable you to be the hero in any story you want to write.
+The foundation for this is going to be unconventional training.